joshuaSweetkindSinger/table_io/README.md

 and via the synonymous >> operator.
 See the examples in `examples/examples.rb`.

-All pipes must begin with a SourceFile object at their "left edge" and must end with a SinkFile object at their "right edge".
+All pipes must begin with a SourceFile object at their "left edge" and typically end with a SinkFile object at their "right edge".
 The SinkFile object is what commands the action.
 It has a run() method that triggers the pipe and begins pulling elements through it to be written to the SinkFile's output file.

+If you don't end your pipe with a SinkFile, then the return value of the chain of StreamProcessor objects you have created is just the rightmost StreamProcessor.
+Its each() method can be invoked to yield the elements of the pipe.